My Credit Score: Why I Don’t Care and You Shouldn’t Either

 The lending industry has bombarded us with propaganda about credit scores for years.
 They would have us believe that everybody should be striving to increase their credit score.
 They make us believe that the only way to financial security is through a high credit score.
 If your credit score is low, you may be up s#it creek without a paddle.

 Now, I don’t deny that a high credit score can help you to secure a loan.
 However, what I am here to tell you is that their line of thinking is hogwash.
 Yep, I said it.
 It is a big pile of crap.
 In fact, I believe that the credit score is one of the most deceptive and meaningless marketing tools that the lending industry uses to control your financial behavior.
 Don’t believe me?
 Here’s why.

 What is a Credit Score

 A credit score (a.k.a. a FICO score) is essentially a tool that lenders use to determine the level of risk that they are accepting by granting you a loan.
 The type and age of the accounts you hold, your past history of late or delinquent payments, and the total amount of debt that you have accrued are just some of the many factors that determine your credit score.
 According to Experian, while most credit scores fall between 600-750, a score above 700 is considered good credit management.
 Essentially, the lower your score, the bigger risk you pose to a bank who is willing to lend money to you.
+Even car insurance companies include your credit score as one of the factors that affects your premiums.
 The higher your score, the less risk you pose.